 When it comes to macOS, closing apps is a little different than on Windows machines.
-Rather than closing the window, you have to actually quit the app, otherwise is stays running on your Mac even though the window has been closed.
+Rather than closing the window, you have to actually quit the app; otherwise, it stays running on your Mac even though the window has been closed.

 Most Mac users are aware of how to quit an app on their Mac, but in this piece, we’ll be sharing six ways you can quit apps on your Mac so you can experiment with various app-quitting methods.

 Although you could technically leave all your apps open in the background due to the macOS power efficiency abilities, quitting your unused apps is a good idea if you’re not going to need to use them again for a while.
 This helps clean up your Dock and Desktop of unnecessary clutter and makes it easier to find what you’re looking for when you go to launch an app in the future.

 You know an app is running when the icon is showing in the Dock, and a black dot appears underneath the app icon, like this:

 Alternatively, you might see the app showing in the Menu Bar instead of its app icon showing in the Dock.

 There are multiple ways to quit apps on your Mac, and today we’ll be showing you six ways this can be done.